riscv-collab/riscv-gnu-toolchain/gcc/gcc/config/riscv/riscv.md

   ""
   "fence.i")

-;; Block moves, see mips.c for more details.
+;; Block moves, see riscv.c for more details.
 ;; Argument 0 is the destination
 ;; Argument 1 is the source
 ;; Argument 2 is the length